China’s DJI drones flying high among U.S. companies

 EASE OF USE

-DJI's U.S. business customers include American International Group Inc, Commonwealth Edison Co in addition to a host of lesser known firms in real estate, insurance, energy, agriculture and film and television.
+DJI's U.S. business customers include American International Group Inc (AIG.N), Commonwealth Edison Co EXCCW.UL in addition to a host of lesser known firms in real estate, insurance, energy, agriculture and film and television.

 Due to safety concerns, U.S. companies are banned from using drones unless they obtain an FAA exemption.
 The U.S. aviation regulator proposed rules in February to lift the ban, but final regulations are not expected until late 2016 or early 2017.

 Since FAA began granting exemptions last September, gains have been limited for DJI’s rivals, whose products are often much more expensive.
-DJI's nearest competitor in the U.S. commercial market is Swiss drone-maker senseFly, owned by Paris-based Parrot, with 8.5 percent of the exempted companies, federal records show.
+DJI's nearest competitor in the U.S. commercial market is Swiss drone-maker senseFly, owned by Paris-based Parrot (PARRO.PA), with 8.5 percent of the exempted companies, federal records show.

 Sensefly's eBee mapping drone package has a price tag of around $25,000.
 More complex systems made by European and U.S. competitors can cost upwards of $100,000.